Understanding zealous diff3 style in Git conflicts

 When the work on a branch is complete, it is merged back e.g. into the main

-branch. (it can albo be merge of feature branch into other feature branch, it depends on the approach and specific scenario).
-Git attempts to automatically merge the changes by combining the snapshots pointed to by the branch pointers.
+branch (it does not have to be the default branch, often feature branches are merged into other feature branches).
+Git attempts to automatically merge the changes by combining the snapshots pointing to the specific branch pointers.
 If the changes in the two branches do not overlap, Git can usually merge them automatically.
-In other cases Git will raise a conflict.

 Common scenarios for merge conflicts